-A 1994 graduate of BW, Coach Kibler helped the Yellow Jackets to a 123-69 record, including four Ohio Athletic Conference Tournament titles and three NCAA Division III Tournament appearances.
+A 1994 graduate of Baldwin Wallace, Coach Kibler helped the Yellow Jackets to a 123-69 record, including four Ohio Athletic Conference Tournament titles and three NCAA Division III Tournament appearances.

 He also helped coach Gannon to a 107-37 record during his five years and four straight NCAA Division II Tournament appearances.

-Kibler is no stranger to success, as the teams he has coached have won a league championship in 10 of his 20 seasons.
+Kibler is no stranger to success, as he has won a league championship in 10 of his 25 seasons as a coach.